-I was born in Washington, D.C. and grew up in Lancaster, Pennsylvania.
-I graduated from Millersville University with a B.S. in Computer Science, then went on to graduate school at the University of Colorado at Boulder and the University of Pittsburgh, earning an interdisciplinary Ph.D. across the departments of Psychology, Computer Science, Medicine, and History and Philosophy of Science.
-After graduate school, I studied news and magazine writing and editing at the old UC Berkeley Extension.
+Steve graduated from Millersville University with a B.S. in Computer Science, then went on to graduate school at the University of Colorado at Boulder and the University of Pittsburgh, earning an interdisciplinary Ph.D. across the departments of Psychology, Computer Science, and Medicine.
+After graduate school, Steve studied news and magazine writing and editing at UC Berkeley Extension.
 Steve is a semi-regular contributor to Slate Magazine.

-Since 1990, I have been a research psychologist at NASA and have studied the effects of increasing technology in the airline cockpit.
-Many of my scientific publications can be found here.I fly airplanes and helicopters.
-Over the years, I worked my way up to an FAA Airline Transport Pilot certificate, and got rated to fly the Boeing 737 and Airbus A320.
+Since 1990, Steve has been a research psychologist at NASA and have studied the effects of increasing technology in the airline cockpit.
+Many of his scientific publications can be found here.Steve flies airplanes and helicopters.
+He holds an FAA Airline Transport Pilot certificate, and is rated to fly the Boeing 737, the Airbus A320, and several business jets.

-I'm an avid photographer and I still ride skateboards.
+Steve is an avid photographer and still rides skateboards.

-I have traveled to 30 countries so far and I'm always looking to expand the list: Argentina, Austria, Belgium, Bolivia, Botswana, Canada, Chile, Colombia, Czech Republic, Ecuador, Egypt, England, France, Germany, Guatemala, Hungary, Iceland, Israel, Italy, Jordan, Lesotho, Mexico, Mozambique, Nicaragua, Peru, Slovakia, South Africa, Spain, Switzerland, and Zambia.
-I carry a backpack slung over my shoulder and I skip the fancy hotels (never could afford them anyway).
-I learned as much from traveling as I did from getting college degrees.
-I've found that the world and the people who live in it are the best teachers.
+Steve has traveled to 30 countries and is always looking to expand the list: Argentina, Austria, Belgium, Bolivia, Botswana, Canada, Chile, Colombia, Czech Republic, Ecuador, Egypt, England, France, Germany, Guatemala, Hungary, Iceland, Israel, Italy, Jordan, Lesotho, Mexico, Mozambique, Nicaragua, Peru, Slovakia, South Africa, Spain, Switzerland, and Zambia.
+He finds the world and the people who live in it to be the best teachers.